 - Anti-Financial Crime Committee (AFCC) Group-wide oversight and governance body aimed at curbing financial crime

 - Anti-corruption Guideline: System of rules for combating corruption and bribery

 - Global Compliance Core Principles: Set of principles that commits the employees and senior managers to uphold principles of integrity, accountability, responsibility, fairness and considerateness

 - Know-Your-Customer (KYC) Policy: System of rules for the KYC process, i.e. scrutiny of clients that is mandatory for banks in order to combat money laundering

 - Compliance Control Framework

-- Red Flag Monitoring System: Monitoring system that reports all violations of compliance requirements.
-The results of the monitoring are integrated into management and reporting structures and taken into account in performance assessments
+- Red Flags Monitoring Process: A process that enables the reporting of risk-related breaches.
+The results of the monitoring are taken into account into year-end performance assessments

 - Regulatory Contact Offices: Offices of Deutsche Bank in Frankfurt am Main, London and New York that manage contacts and communication with domestic and foreign supervisory authorities